(Translate this site)

 This second job would turn out to be more challenging than the first.
 But it sure didn't seem like that in the beginning.

-My new employer was the head of security for some V.I.P. or a handful of V.I.P.s (I still don't know the total number of different big wigs who rode in our convoy over its duration), who had to shuttle back and forth between the two burgs for some reason, and couldn't or wouldn't use short hop aircraft.
+My new employer was the head of security for some V.I.P., or a handful of V.I.P.s (I still don't know the total number of different big wigs who rode in our convoy over its duration), who had to shuttle back and forth between the two burgs for some reason, and couldn't or wouldn't use short hop aircraft.

-After a while even the play sessions got too repetitive.
-Plus, I was making excellent money and had banked a big pile of it by that point.
+After a while though, even the play sessions got too repetitive.
+Plus, I was making excellent money, and had banked a big pile of it by that point.
 The money pile made me antsy, as I always preferred free time to work time-- like lots of other folks I guess.
 Having lots of cash stashed away almost always resulted in me quitting whatever I was doing, sooner or later.
 I mean, I'd try to stay as long as I could possibly stand it, as I knew such opportunities could be rare: but eventually I'd go mad if I didn't split.

 I'd seen the car just twice before in my life.
 The last time was a year or more earlier.
 It was a hardtop, sporting a glossy black paint job and ostentatious tail fins, and was a bit longer than Shadow himself.
 If you could have seen inside it, you would have witnessed a work-of-art interior, with a dashboard that looked like it belonged aboard a flying saucer rather than a mid-century auto.

-At the time I even fantasized about buying one of the hulks and trying to customize it into a super car.
+At the time I even fantasized about buying one of the hulks, and trying to customize it into a super car.
 This was of course before I'd committed myself to the extensive customization work on Shadowfast.

 I was alone and cruising, deep in thought about lord-knows-what, when suddenly I had company, seemingly out of nowhere.